andreafalletti/hyprland-/Basic-Config.md

 `disable_splash_rendering=int` - (0/1) disables the hyprland splash rendering. (requires a monitor reload to take effect)

+`no_vfr=int` - (0/1) disables VFR (variable frame rate) - VFR increases battery life at the expense of possible issues on a few monitors.

 ## Debug
 ### only for developers